psftw/pygsheets/docs/source/authorizing.rst

 Authorizing pygsheets
 =====================

-There are multiple ways to authorize google sheets.
+There are multiple ways to authorize Google sheets.
 First you should create a developer account (follow below steps) and create the type of credentials depending on your need.
 But remember not to give away any of there credentials, as your usage quota is limited.